By Nicholas Brown.

 Solar-Powered Laptop Example: If you wanted to cover the back of a laptop monitor with 30 cm x 24 cm (720 square cm) of 12% efficient solar cells, they could generate 8.64 watts, which is not ideal for a laptop.
 A 20% efficient solar cell would be much more useful because it could generate 14.4 watts.
 All of this only applies if the solar cells are exposed to direct sunlight

-Importance of Apparatus/Appliance Efficiency To the Cost of A Solar Setup
+Importance of Apparatus/Appliance Efficiency To the Cost of A Solar Power System

-In some cases, you can lower the overall up front cost of a solar setup significantly by slashing your power consumption significantly.
-Here are some examples which definitely pay for themselves where lowering the cost of solar panels is concerned:
+In some cases, you can lower the overall up front cost of a solar power system significantly by slashing your power consumption significantly.
+Here are some examples which definitely pay for themselves where lowering the cost of solar power systems is concerned:

 Lighting: Switching from incandescent to fluorescent light bulbs.
 Solar panels cost $2-$4 per watt excluding installation, this is extremely expensive compared to fluorescent bulbs which cost $0.26 per watt and sometimes less.